Luca-maxwell99/capstone-project/README.md

 - Hospital activity and capacity over time
 - Mental health service usage

+## Mental note of blockers as I go.

+I will use this section of readme to document any blockers or things I found challenging along the way, to help me write proper documentation at the end of the project.
+- Massively wide data set from A&E CSV. with 20 + columns

 ## Planned Tech Stack

 - **Python** for ETL scripting